richardhundt/shine/README.md

          print "snick"
       end
    end
 end

 gun = armory::PlasmaRifle()

 ```

-Although only single inheritance is supported, Shine follows Ruby's
+The following shows composing a module into a class using the `include`
-approach to module mixins via the `include <expr>[, ...<expr>]` statement:
+statement:

 ```
 module Explosive